DigiDuncan/CSB2023/dx.md

 - New fighters in Ultimate Custom Night!
 - Choose custom backgrounds and music in Ultimate Custom Night!
 - Translatable foreign text!
+- A new fun value system!
+- A fully fledged randomizer for pooping your game!